biosaxs-dev/molass-develop/_sources/chapters/07/documentation.md

 Each initial book was created as follows.

-    ・ jupyter-book create template-repo
+    ・ jupyter-book create example-repo
-    ・ create a repository on GitHub
-    ・ git clone book-repo
+    ・ create an empty repository for book-repo on GitHub ・ git clone book-repo
-    ・ copy the contents of template-repo to book-repo
+    ・ copy the contents of example-repo to book-repo

 ```{note}
 You need this procedure only when you create a new book.